ceettt/EE5302-PSO_SP/README.md

 ## Branches

- - master: velocity based on random applying swap operators
+ - master: velocity based on random applying swap operators, type 3 in report
- - oldvel: velocity based on truncation of swap operators, no cuda implementation
+ - oldvel: velocity based on truncation of swap operators, no cuda implementation, type 1 in report
- - vel1: velocity in continuous space
+ - vel1: velocity in continuous space, type 2 in report

 ## Compiling options